natenichols/constexpr-typeinfo-less/typeinfo-less.md

 Gives us the ordering
 `void foo(Apple, Apple) < void foo(Apple, Banana) < void foo(Banana, Apple) < void foo(Banana, Banana)`

+### Type Aliases

+Type aliases are not types, and we need not concern ourselves with them in this paper.

 ## Lambdas